Model#

 Warning

-Calling exp.start(smartsim_model) prior to instantiation of an Orchestrator
+Calling exp.start(smartsim_model) prior to instantiation of an Orchestrator will result in

-a failed attempt to load the ML model to a non-existent Orchestrator
+a failed attempt to load the ML model to a non-existent Orchestrator.

-, the ML model will be loaded to the
+When the Model is started via Experiment.start, the ML model will be loaded to the

-(SmartRedis) within the application code.
+Client (SmartRedis) within the application code.

 Example: Attach an ML Model From File#